-The Users Committee shall1 consist of twelve members, all of whom must have full LSST data rights.
+The Users Committee shall consist of twelve members, all of whom must have full LSST data rights.
 The membership should include at least two scientists from Chile and six scientists from the US.
 It should also include at least one person the United Kingdom, one from France CC-IN2P3, and one from a smaller international member country.
 Of the six members from the US, one should be from a small US institution, and one should be (or become) a member of the NOIRLab CSDC Users Committee.
-Individuals who are NOIRLab, SLAC, or Rubin Observatory employees are not eligible for membership.
+Individuals who are NOIRLab, SLAC, or Rubin Observatory employees (including Rubin staff at other labs/sites) are not eligible for membership.